Accessibility

 WCAG 1.1.1: In the alt text for photos, use a meaningful and descriptive alt text for all graphics and images.
 Also, do not use the file name of an image as the alt text, as it is not descriptive enough.
 The alt text is read by screen readers and search engines and can also been seen if one hovers their cursor over an image.

 To learn about best practices regarding alt text, please see WebAIM’s Alternative Text.
 This is a great article by Daniel Göransson on Alt-texts: The Ultimate Guide.
+Arizona State has created an Alt Text Generator where one can upload a photo and the generator will provide alt text of the image.

 Color